Sid Meier's Pirates!

 Missions

-Unlike the early versions such as the C64 and Apple II, some following versions often lets governors offer the player special missions to accept or reject in return for potential rewards.
+Unlike the early versions such as the C64 and Apple II, some following versions often let governors offer the player special missions to accept or reject in return for potential rewards.

 Music

-If the player runs Sid Meier's Pirates! on a Tandy machine, the player will find snippets of 3-voice music throughout the game.
+If the player runs Sid Meier's Pirates! on a Tandy machine, snippets of 3-voice music can be heard throughout the game.

 NES version